dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 The choice of CBOR was made taking a number of factors into account.

-* CBOR is a binary representation, and so economical in storage space.
+* CBOR is a binary representation, and thus is economical in storage space.
-* Other similar representations were investigated, and whilst all had attractive features, none had a significant advantage over CBOR.
-See (#comparison-of-binary-formats) and (#sample-data-on-the-cdns-format) - for some discussion of this.
+* Other binary representations were investigated, and whilst all had attractive features, none had a significant advantage over CBOR.
+See (#comparison-of-binary-formats) and (#sample-data-on-the-cdns-format) for some discussion of this.
-* CBOR is an IETF Standard and familiar to IETF participants, and being based on the successful JSON text format, requires very little familiarization for those in the wider industry.
+* CBOR is an IETF standard and familiar to IETF participants.
+It is based on the now-common ideas of lists and objects, and thus requires very little familiarization for those in the wider industry.
-* CBOR can also be easily converted to JSON for debugging and other human inspection requirements.
+* CBOR can also be easily converted to text formats such as JSON for debugging and other human inspection requirements.
 * CBOR data schemas can be described using CDDL [@?I-D.greevenbosch-appsawg-cbor-cddl#09].

-# C-DNS CBOR format
+# The C-DNS format

 ## CDDL definition